Non-Contradiction/convexjlr/original_vignettes/original-vignette.md

     optimization](https://en.wikipedia.org/wiki/Convex_optimization) is
     a good starting point.
 -   [Github page for `Convex.jl`](https://github.com/JuliaOpt/Convex.jl)
-    can give you more imformation for `Convex.jl`, which `convexjlr` is built upon.
+    can give you more information for `Convex.jl`, which `convexjlr` is built upon.

 To use package `convexjlr`, we first need to attach it and do some